sayamss/apache-custom-server/README.md

 * 4) start the server using ***sudo /apache/bin/apachectl -k start***

 ### Visit localhost
-### You can check the error_log file in logs folder to see your custom version name
+### You can check the error_log file in logs folder to see your custom version name--